-Despite Williamson's multiple representations that the Waggoners' case and resulting settlement would be and in fact were individually negotiated with American Home Products, the Waggoners learned through extensive Discovery that the settlement was in fact an aggregate settlement subject to the requirements created by Rule 1.8 (g) of the Mississippi Rules of Professional Conduct.
-Discovery also revealed to the Waggoners that Williamson and Miller were obligated by the Settlement Agreement with the American Home Products Corporation to make the above three listed disclosures to the claimants participating in the aggregate settlement.
-(April 24, 2001, American Home Products Settlement Agreement, E. vol. 1, p.
-25-48).
-Furthermore, the settlement agreement required Williamson and Miller to take whatever steps were necessary to comply with Rules 1.8(g) and 1.2(a) of the Mississippi Rules of Professional Conduct.
-(April 24, 2001, American Home Products Settlement Agreement, E. vol. 1, p.
-25-48).
-The Waggoners have testified that they would not have signed the settlement related documents with American Home Products had Williamson and Miller fully disclosed to them the items required by the American Home Products Settlement Agreement and Rule 1.8 (g).
-The Waggoners have contested their informed consent to the settlement related documents because of Williamson's and Miller's failure to disclose the information required by the American Home Products Settlement Agreement and Rule 1.8 (g) and the common law duty of loyalty.
+Discovery also revealed that Williamson and Miller were obligated by the April 24, 2001 AHP Settlement Agreement to take whatever steps were necessary to comply with of the Mississippi Rules of Professional Conduct.28 However, the Disbursement Statement and other settlement documents presented to the Waggoners do not contain the disclosures necessary to fulfill the requirements of Rule 1.8(g).
+The Waggoners have testified that they would not have signed the settlement related documents with AHP had Williamson and Miller fully disclosed to them the items required by the AHP Settlement Agreement and Rule 1.8 (g).
+The Waggoners assert that the because of Williamson's and Miller's failure to disclose the information required by the AHP Settlement Agreement and Rule 1.8 (g) and the common law duty of loyalty.